choosing music For Your wedding Day

-The three main parts of your wedding day celebrations
+The four main parts of your wedding day celebrations

-What music to organise for your Wedding Day
+What musicians you need to organise for your Wedding Day

 Being a solo piano or accordion player myself (I do not sing but rely on my special keyboard technique for effect) I recommend the instrumental rather than vocal route particularly during the wedding meal.
 Despite my obvious prejudice in this regard there is the point that words of a song can conflict with conversations of guests during a meal or while waiting for the bride.

 If you are having the wedding at a church you will need to book the church organist separately, unless of course your pianist (or accordionist!) is an accomplished organist also.
 (Ahem)

 For a long evening reception you may need a DJ or a band and a DJ to keep a lively party going.

 It is also possible that you will find a single musician suitable for more than one segment of your wedding day.
 This will save a lot of money in travel costs etc.and possibly contribute a feeling of continuity.